 Chrome is synced to your Google account.
 This means that you can’t clean your browsing information unless you disable syncing.

 1. Go to Settings> Sign in> click Disconnect your Google account.

 2. Go to Settings > Show advanced settings (scroll down to the bottom of the page)>go to System> Uncheck Continue running background apps when Google Chrome is closed.

-This is a known issue for CCleaner 5.22, the latest version of the tool.
-CCleaner is very slow when analyzing Edge files and can sometimes freeze.
+This is a known issue for the CCleaner version 5.22.
+CCleaner gets very slow when analyzing Edge files and can sometimes freeze.
 Be patient, after a few minutes the scanning will advance.
-If this becomes too annoying, you can download a previous version of the tool.

 You can protect the location where the speed dial thumbnails are saved by following the steps listed below: